4ian/GDevelop/newIDE/README-extensions.md

 Read about [`gdjs.RuntimeObject`](file:///Users/florianrival/Projects/F/GD/docs/GDJS%20Runtime%20Documentation/gdjs.RuntimeObject.html), the base class inherited by all objects.

+#### How to create an effect ("shader", PixiJS "filter")

+See lots of examples in [Effects](../Extensions/Effects/) (the extension containing lots of effects) and [light-night-pixi-filter.js](../Extensions/Effects/light-night-pixi-filter.js) (an example of a custom filter for PixiJS).

+You'll have to store the code for your PixiJS filter in the file, and then call `gdjs.PixiFiltersTools.registerFilterCreator` to tell the game engine how to create and update the filter.
+Don't forget to then **declare** the effect (see next section).

 ### 2.2) Declare your extension to the IDE 👋

 > ℹ️ Declaration must be done in a file called `JsExtension.js`.
 Your extension must be in Extensions folder, in its own directory.